-DG was enthusiast with the news of Greek independence and hoped that his philological work could somehow be of use in rebuilding Greek civilization.
+Galanos was enthusiastic with the news of Greek independence and hoped that his philological work could somehow be of use in rebuilding Greek civilization.
 In 1823 he therefore sent a translation to Greek National Assembly, but his messenger, —> N. Kephala kept it for himself and published it under his own name.
 From his literary remains —> Georgios K. Typaldos edited seven volumes (the first three published by G. Apostolides Kosmetos) of translations from Sanskrit into a solemn, byzantinizing early modern Greek.
 In addition, his literary remains contained an unfinished translation of the Bhāgavatapurāṇa and preliminary work for a Sanskrit dictionary (discussed by Weber in MbBeAW 1876, 801ff.).
 In Greece the publication of his translations was hardly noted, but as their language was near enough to classical Greek to be understood by European Indologists, who then all had classical education, they were soon noted by them.
-While Lassen and Kosegarten remained cool, others like Benfey, Hoefer, Nesselmann and Weber lauded his work.
+While Lassen and Kosegarten remained cool, others like Benfey, Hoefer, Nesselmann and Weber praised his work.

 Publications: Greek translation published by N. Kephala with an Italian rendering and without mentioning DG: Σύνοψις Γνωμῶν Ἠθικῶν τοῦ Ἰνδοῦ φιλοσόφου Σανακέα… Sommario di sentenze morali del filosofo Indiano Sanakea… 49 p.
 Rome 1825; French transl.
 Sentences morales du philosophe indien Sanakea mises en français par Bezout.
-1826 (full titles in Gildemeister, Galanos’ Sanskrit text of the Laghucāṇakya ed. by Teza in 1879).
+1826 (full titles in Gildemeister, Galanos’ Sanskrit text of the Laghucāṇakya was edited by Teza in 1879).

-– of no. 6 the Śukasaptati part was also publ. as an appendix to Typaldos’ edition of the Στεφανίτης καὶ Ἰχνηλάτης.
+– The Śukasaptati part of no. 6 was also publ. as an appendix to Typaldos’ edition of the Στεφανίτης καὶ Ἰχνηλάτης.
 Athens 1851.

 Sources: M. Burgi.-Kyriazi, Démétrios Galanos.
 Enigme de la Renaissance orientale.
 160 p.
-P. 1984; *J. Hertel, “Die Bühler-Mss. der Pañcatantra”, WZKM 19, 1905, 62-76; *A. Hoefer, “Wie umschreibt der Grieche Galanos das Sanskrit”, ZWissSpr 2, 1847; J. Irmscher, “D.G.
+P. 1984 with two portraits; *J. Hertel, “Die Bühler-Mss. der Pañcatantra”, WZKM 19, 1905, 62-76; *A. Hoefer, “Wie umschreibt der Grieche Galanos das Sanskrit”, ZWissSpr 2, 1847; J. Irmscher, “D.G.
 Ein Beitrag zur Geschichte der Indologie in Griechenland und Deutschland”, WZBerlin 25, 1976, 293-295; *J. Irmscher, Revue ét. sud-est européennes 10, 1972, 669f.; *S.A.
 Schulz, “D.G.
-(1760–1833): A Greek Indologist”, JAOS 89, 1969, 339-3??; *A. Weber, “Über ein synonymisches Sanskrit-Glossar aus der Nachlass der D.G.”, MbBeAW 1876, 802-823; Windisch 50-52; *Wikipedia with portrait (Greek version with more details).
+(1760–1833): A Greek Indologist”, JAOS 89, 1969, 339-3??; *A. Weber, “Über ein synonymisches Sanskrit-Glossar aus der Nachlass der D.G.”, MbBeAW 1876, 802-823; Windisch 50-52; *Wikipedia with portrait (*Greek version with more details).